 Our approach ensures best practices in data management are followed throughout the research project, meaning the analysis will be easily repeatable, auditable, organised and completely secure.

-We’re software engineers who understand public health.
+We’re software and data engineers who understand public health.
 We solve problems concerning the collection, analysis or storage of health data by providing software and data engineering, research and IT consulting for public health and international development.

 Wherever data collection, management and dissemination gets bogged down by poor communication, repetitive tasks, human error and poor organisation, we’re here to find clarity and efficiency.